Continuous limit of the moments system for the globally coupled phase oscillators: Moments system

 For a given probability measure $h(\theta , \omega )$ on $S^1 \times \mathbf{R}$, suppose that absolute moments

 exist for $k=0,\pm 1, \cdots $ and $m=0,1,\cdots $.
 Then, the moments $m^n_k$ are defined to be

 Conversely, if there exists a unique probability measure $h$ for a given sequence of numbers $\{m^n_k\}_{n,k}$ such that Eq.(\ref{m2}) holds, then $h$ is called \textit{M-determinate}.
 In this case, we also say that moments $\{m^n_k\}_{n,k}$ is M-determinate.
-Many (necessary and) sufficient conditions for which $h$ is M-determinate have been well studied as the moment problem \cite{Akh,Sho,Fro,Sim}.
-For example, one of the most convenient conditions is that if $h$ has all absolute moments $M^n_k$ and they satisfy $\sum^\infty_{n=1} (M^n_0 + 1)^{-1/n} = \infty$ (\textit{Carleman's condition}), then $h$ is M-determinate.

-In what follows, we suppose that an initial measure $h(\theta ,\omega )$ for the initial value problem (\ref{conti}) has all absolute moments and is M-determinate. \\[0.2cm] \textbf{Example 3.1.}\, If $h$ has compact support, then $h$ is M-determinate.
+Many conditions for which $h$ is M-determinate have been well studied as the moment problem \cite{Akh,Sho,Fro,Sim}.
+For example, one of the most convenient conditions is that if $h$ has all absolute moments $M^n_k$ and they satisfy $\sum^\infty_{n=1} (M^n_0 + 1)^{-1/n} = \infty$ (\textit{Carleman's condition}), then $h$ is M-determinate. \\[0.2cm] \textbf{Example 3.1.}\, If $h$ has compact support, then $h$ is M-determinate.
 Suppose that $h$ has a probability density function of the form $\hat{h}(\theta ) \hat{g}(\omega )$.
 If $\hat{g}(\omega )$ is the Gaussian distribution, then $h$ is M-determinate.
 If $\hat{g}(\omega ) = 1/(\pi (1 + \omega ^2))$ is the Lorentzian distribution, $h$ is \textit{not} M-determinate because $h$ does not have all moments. \\

+In what follows, we suppose that an initial measure $h(\theta ,\omega )$ for the initial value problem (\ref{conti}) has all absolute moments and is M-determinate.
 Recall that a probability measure $g$ for the natural frequency $\omega $ is defined through Eq.(\ref{g}).
 Since $h$ has absolute moments

 $g$ also has all moments $\mu_n := \int_{\mathbf{R}} \! \omega ^n dg,\, n = 0,1,2,\cdots $.
 Consider the Lebesgue space $L^2 (\mathbf{R}, dg)$.
 Since all moments $\mu_m$ of $g$ exist, we can construct a complete orthonormal system $\{P_m(\omega )\}_{m=0}^\infty$ on $L^2 (\mathbf{R}, dg)$, by using the Gram-Schmidt orthogonalization from $\{\omega ^m\}_{m=0}^\infty$, such that